nextstrain/ncov/docs/src/tutorial/genomic-surveillance.rst

       :width: 700
       :alt: GISAID EpiCoV filter and select sequences

-      Example of GISAID filters using collection date between 2022-03-01 and 2022-04-01

    .. note::

-      If your selection has more than 200 sequences, adjust the minimum date until it has 200 sequences or less.
+      If your selection has more than 250 sequences, adjust the minimum date until it has 250 sequences or less.
 This ensures the tutorial does not take too long to run.

 3. Select the topmost checkbox in the first column to select all sequences that match the filters.
 4. Select **Download** > **Input for the Augur pipeline** > **Download**.